darktrojan/idldocs/nsIAbManager.rst

 Returns the directory that represents the supplied URI.

-@param  aURI       The URI of the address book to find.
-@return            The found address book.

 Parameters
 ^^^^^^^^^^

 * ``in ACString aURI``
+  The URI of the address book to find.

 Return value
 ^^^^^^^^^^^^

 * ``nsIAbDirectory``
+  The found address book.

 getDirectoryFromId
 ------------------

 Returns the directory that has the supplied dirPrefId.

-@param aDirPrefId  The dirPrefId of the directory.
-@return            The found AB directory.

 Parameters
 ^^^^^^^^^^